 Aiglon Scholarship Fund

 The Aiglon Scholarship Fund is the School's flagship fund that supports Aiglon’s commitment to maintaining a diverse and talented student body.
-We recognise that there are students for whom access to a school like Aiglon is impossible.
+We recognise that there are talented students for whom access to a school like Aiglon is impossible due to financial resources.
 It is our ambition to widen the access to students from across the globe in the hope that in the future they become agents for positive change and enhance the reputation of the school.
 This is a current-use fund, which may be spent in part or in full at any time by the School.
 Awards are set against tuition and residential costs and may include reasonable additional expenses incurred while a student attends Aiglon.

 Summer School Scholarship for Alumni Children Fund